You Earned a Ticket!

 Across the U.S. few schools offer daily PE classes (From Active Living Research Fall 2007 Research Brief, Robert Wood Johnson Foundation.)

-Active Living Research is a national program of the Robert Wood Johnson Foundation, which supports research to examine how environments and policies influence active living for children.
+Active Living Research is a national program funded by the Robert Wood Johnson Foundation, which supports research to examine how environments and policies influence active living for children.
 According to their research, academic performance does not improve when physical education is sacrificed for classroom time.
 On the contrary, students who spent more time in school-based physical activity either maintained or improved their grades.
 Their scores on standardized achievement tests also improved, even though they received less classroom instructional time than students in control groups.

 From Active Living Research Fall 2007 Research Brief, Robert Wood Johnson Foundation.